chriswendt/ietf/draft-wendt-verified-token.md

 Verified Token specific claims MUST be included unless noted optional:

-* "orig" - the identity claimed by the originating party.  (e.g. for SIP, the FROM or PAI associated e.164 telephone number, TEL or SIP URI)  This MAY be in URI format as defined in [RFC3986] or an application specific identity string.
+* "orig" - required - the identity claimed by the originating party.  (e.g. for SIP, the FROM or PAI associated e.164 telephone number, TEL or SIP URI)  This MAY be in URI format as defined in [RFC3986] or an application specific identity string.
-* "term" - the terminating identity claimed by the originating party. (e.g. for SIP, the TO associated e.164 telephone number, TEL or SIP URI)  This MAY be in URI format as defined in [RFC3986] or an application specific identity string.
+* "term" - required - the terminating identity claimed by the originating party. (e.g. for SIP, the TO associated e.164 telephone number, TEL or SIP URI)  This MAY be in URI format as defined in [RFC3986] or an application specific identity string.

 NOTE: for identities such as SIP URIs where there is a domain associated with a user part, i.e. user@domain, the domain in the claim, may or may not correspond to either the TO/FROM/PAI and/or the "iss".
 The determination of the validity of the claimed identity, either user part alone or the full user@domain would be up to the application.